 The identifiable intangible assets included developed technology, customer relationships, and a trade name.
 The developed technology was valued using the MPEEM.
 The MPEEM isolates the cash flows that can be associated with the existing technology and measures fair value by discounting the cash flows to present value.
 The customer relationships were valued using the distributor method, a variant of the MPEEM that relies upon market-based distributor data or other appropriate market inputs to value existing customer relationships.
 The distributor method may also be viewed as a profit-split method, in which function-specific profit is allocated to the identified assets.
 The underlying theory is that a business is comprised of various functional components (such as manufacturing, distribution, and intellectual property) and that, if available, market-based data may be used to reasonably isolate the revenue, earnings, and cash flow related to these functional areas.
 Using distributor inputs assists with isolating cash flow attributable to the customer-related assets.
-The distributor method was utilized to value the trade name.
+The distributor method uses market-based data to support the selection of profitability and other inputs related to customer-related activities.
+The relief-from-royalty method was utilized to value the trade name.
 The relief-from-royalty method is a form of discounted cash flow analysis that is predicated upon the economic benefits provided to the owner of the intangible asset.
 The theoretical underpinning of the methodology is that if the intangible asset being valued were not owned by its user, then the user would have to pay the owner a royalty for the right to use the asset.
 The royalty is generally based upon a percentage of revenue and is a function of the right being granted and a variety of economic factors.
 The fair value measurements were primarily based on significant inputs that are not observable in the market and, thus, are classified in Level 3 of the fair value hierarchy.